 The Slow Travel Experience

 Our winery tour was leisurely and intimate.
 Our hosts for the day gave us something your typical tour company cannot.
 Arianna and Alessio introduced us to one of their close friends.
 Anna opened her home, Villa del Cigliano, and we become more than tourists.

 We were treated to a look into a home, a family, a bit of history of the Renaissance, and of a gardener’s pride.
-It was so much more than the best wine tasting in Tuscany.
+It was so much more than the best wine tasting in Tuscany for three traveling girlfriends.
 It was an experience of a lifetime.